-The Company's principal activity is the provision of investment management services across a number of asset classes and is part of abrdn plc ("abrdn plc" or, together with its subsidiaries, "abrdn Group").
+The Company's principal activity is the provision of investment management services across a number of asset classes and is part of abrdn plc ("abrdn plc", or together with it subsidiaries, "the abrdn Group").
 There are no plans to change the principal activity of the Company.